+Timely Access Standards

+Health Plan Telephone Wait Times

+ACCESS MEASURE TIME-ELAPSED STANDARD

+Average Speed of Telephone Answer: The maximum length of time for Customer Service Department staff to answer the telephone 10 minutes

 After Hours Calls Telephone triage shall be available 24 hours a day, seven days a week.
 Telephone triage or screening wait time shall not exceed 30 minutes.
-Automated systems: Must provide emergency instructions Offer a reasonable process to contact the PCP, covering physician or other "live" party If process does not enable the caller to contact the PCP or covering practitioner directly, the "live" party must have access to a practitioner for both urgent and non-urgent calls.
-Professional exchange staff: Must have access to practitioner for both urgent
+Automated system or live attendant: Must provide emergency instructions Offer a reasonable process to contact the PCP, covering physician or other "live" party If process does not enable the caller to contact the PCP or covering practitioner directly, the "live" party must have access to a practitioner for both urgent and non-urgent calls.
+Professional exchange staff: Must have access to practitioner for both urgent and non-urgent calls.